 During the time of his blacksmith shop, the work apparently took its toll on Sterling, as he was a frequent purchaser of the local town cider brandy made by none other than Mr. Nehemiah Tracy.
 According to "Parker's History of East Haddam," Sterling was Tracy's biggest customer.
 He bought one gallon of cider brandy every day for 18 days straight in January of 1795.
 Later that year in March, he bought 13 gallons, and in December, 7 gallons.
 All purchases were on credit.
 Cider brandy was deemed one of the safest drinks to consume, since late 18th century water and milk was often contaminated.
 But maybe Sterling had other reasons to drink so much of it?
 In any case, I wonder if the drinking took its toll on the business.

 In any case, 1820 he sold the residue of his estate to Peter Martin.
-By the 1840 Census, he had moved to Whitestown, New York to live with his son Jabez, who was a doctor in the New York Mills district.
+By the 1840 Census, he had moved to Whitestown, New York to live with his son Jabez, who was a podiatrist in the New York Mills district.
 Given that Jabez was likely the same Jabez who appears on War of 1812 service records, it's very possible that Jabez was given this land via bounty from the US Gov't for his service.

 Sterling was listed as "blind" for Jabez' 1840 census record.
 Sterling died in Whitestown sometime after his appearance on the 1850 Census (which also contains his other son Samuel, the fiddle and cabinet maker - more on him below).
 As for Sterling's wife Sarah, she doesn't appear on any family census after 1800, but one Ancestry family tree claims she died in 5 Jul 1855.